jadounrahul/kartsnms/doc/Support/Cleanup-options.md

     lnms config:set ports_purge true
     ```

-These options will ensure data within LibreNMS over X days old is
+These options will ensure data within KartsNMS over X days old is
 automatically purged.
 You can alter these individually, values are in
 days.